 A blooper scene showed Jolene Blalock (playing The Spock-like T'Pol) forgetting her line and breaking down in nervous giggles when Scott Bakula (playing an evil Mirror Universe Captain Archer) moves menacingly towards her with his glare on Full Power.

 Hilariously Parodied and otherwise Played With in Scrubs, with the Janitor giving J.D. the Death Glare with the song "Koyaanisqatsi" by Philip Glass played.
+When someone walks in between them, he briefly pauses to politely ask him to move out of the way.
 He later organizes a "group-glare" aimed at Carla, and rebukes Ted because the best Ted can manage is a sad glare.
 See both examples here.

 In "Dungeons & Dragons", Charley has a talk with Cameron, and compares her to Vick, a deactivated Terminator who she has been casually skinning and bagging.
 Once he calls her a "very scary robot," the normally emotionless and stoic Cameron gives him a sudden Death Glare, sets Vick's "corpse" on fire, and tells him "It's not safe for you here."
 Charley, understandably, runs the hell away.

 Her death glare is very good for intimidating fellow students as well, though one nerdish boy on Pizza Day seems rather turned on by the experience.
 "Hectic!"

 John gives his fair share of death glares later in the series as well; two that come to mind are to the Terminator attempting to kill Bedell and to Jesse.